mainak-cmd/Anomalydetection_v_0/README.md

 Download the data from datasetlink.md and place it in the Anomalydetection_v_0  folder.
 Ensure to preprocess the data before feeding it into the algorithm.

+test.py provides an example of how the package is used in general.